ys-zhang/obsidian-vault-research/Tools/dotnet/Akka.md

+#actor-model #concurrency

 # Actors

 ![[Pasted image 20220211195225.png]]

-- Actors are always organized into a _tree_.
+- Actors are always organised into a _tree_.
 - The first of light is the `System` actor which serves the creator of _top level_ actors.
   ```f#
   val IActorRef.ActorOf : unit -> IActorRef